Graph Learning for Combinatorial Optimization: A Survey of State-of-the-Art: Graph Learning Based Combinatorial Optimization Methods

+Q-learning needs a table, namely Q-table, to store the action values.
+The size of the Q-table is $|S|\times |A|$, which can be too large to support the applications having a large number of states and actions.
+Therefore, many methods have been proposed to approximate the Q-table by parameterized functions.
+For example, deep Q-learning network (DQN) uses a deep neural network as the function approximation of the Q-table \cite{mnih2015human}.

+The value-based methods first optimize the value functions and then improve the policy based on the optimized value functions.
+There are also many methods that directly optimize the policy based on policy gradient.
+We refer the reader to \cite{sutton2018} for more details of RL.

-{\it B. RL-Based Searching} Since extending a partial solution iteratively is inherently a sequential decision process, several works use reinforcement learning (RL) to extend the partial solution.
+{\it B.2 Reinforcement Learning Based CO Methods} Since iteratively extending a partial solution of a CO problem is inherently a sequential decision process, several works use reinforcement learning (RL) to extend the partial solution.
 The partial solution and the input graph together determine the state of RL, whereas the node that can be added to the partial solution is the action.
 RL can learn an optimal policy to find the optimal node for a partial solution.

 Dai et al. propose S2V-DQN \cite{Stru2VRL} that combines GNN and deep Q-learning to tackle the MVC problem.
 Given a graph $G$, let $U$ denote the current partial solution and $\bar{U}=V\backslash U$.
 The RL task for MVC can be formulated as follows.